rabbitmq/rabbitmq-website/site/stomp.md

 ### Default User

-The RabbitMQ STOMP adapter allows `CONNECT` frames to omit the `login` and `passcode` headers if a corresponding default is configured.
+The RabbitMQ STOMP adapter allows `CONNECT` frames to omit the `login` and `passcode` headers if a default is configured.

 To configure a default login and passcode, add a `default_user` section to the `rabbitmq_stomp` application configuration: